nxp-mcuxpresso/mcuxsdk-doc/release/known_issues/example_freertos_spi_fails_in_mcuxpresso_ide.md

-# Example freertos\_spi fails in MCUXpresso IDE
+# Example freertos_spi fails in MCUXpresso IDE

-The exanple freertos\_spi fails in the MCUXpresso IDE environment.
+The example freertos_spi fails in the MCUXpresso IDE environment.